 Singing long phrases helps you lengthen your out-breath to empty your lungs.
 This helps to reduce the amount that you use muscles in your neck and shoulders when you take your next breath in.
 This saves energy and makes breathing more comfortable.

 Strengthening your breathing muscles

 Singing for lung health leaders teach techniques to help you use your abdominal muscles more effectively when you sing.
-By using these muscles efficiently in song, you can strengthen them.
-This makes breathing – and singing – easier.
+This can make your breathing at other times more efficient too.